 When: Jan 18 – 20, 2017 8:30 AM Central Time (US and Canada)

 You will need to ‘register’ the first time you access the meeting:

 After registering, you will receive a confirmation email containing information about joining the meeting and this information should be the same for all three days.

 The IS-GEO community is active and growing!

-Since the initial workshop in March 2015, the group completed a comprehensive report with findings from the workshop, as well as presenting at multiple meetings and continuing the conversations.
+A result of the initial workshop in March 2015 was a comprehensive report with findings from the workshop.
+In the subsequent months the report was presented at multiple meetings and venues as outreach to the community.

 Please submit contributions and items you would like share with the group to:

 COMBINING KNOWLEDGE IN INTELLIGENT SYSTEMS WITH GEOSCIENCES TO EXPLORE AN EMERGING SET OF RESEARCH OPPORTUNITIES